 The Shuttle Series consists of copies of documents received from various sources, covering the design and development of the Space Shuttle orbiter vehicles for NASA Johnson Space Center.
 The bulk of the collection is dated from the late 1960s through the late 1970s; however, documents from the 1950s to the late 1980s exist in the series

 The Shuttle Series is divided into approximately 60 subseries, which are organized either by subject (Aerodynamic Design Data Books, Cost Documents, Flight Planning Documents, Mission Documents, etc.), or by source (Air Force Reports, Boeing Documents, Craig Papers, Lunney Documents, etc.).
-Currently, we do not have the series inventories online.
+These subseries have over 120 subseries inventories by subseries and subsection within the subseries.
+120 of these have been uploaded to the UHCL Neumann Library Institutional Repository, and are OCR-searchable PDFs.

 The Skylab series consists of correspondence, post Apollo planning documents, requirements documents, mission plans, spacecraft configuration documents, stowage lists, technical summaries, management and design review data, Skylab systems information, air to ground transcripts and mission reports, as well as Skylab experience reports.
 Documents cover the Skylab program as well as its predecessors the Apollo Extension System (AES) and the Apollo Applications Program (AAP).